ppy/osu-wiki/wiki/Help_Centre/en.md

 #### Is it possible to change my name back or revert to my old username?

-**Yes, but under certain circumstances.**
+**Yes, but under only certain circumstances.**

-We only grant free reverts for a user's direct previous username.
+We grant free reverts for a user's direct previous username.
+Simply contact [accounts@ppy.sh](mailto:accounts@ppy.sh) and request your name-change reverted.

 Changes to any other previous names must be [purchased via the store](https://osu.ppy.sh/store/products/32).
-Simply contact [accounts@ppy.sh](mailto:accounts@ppy.sh) and request your namechange reverted.

 We only grant this one time per account, so please consider carefully before requesting!